-The model sketched above defines the Phillips curve, an equation relating inflation to an inertial term and to a term involving economic activity.
+The model laid out above defines the Phillips curve, an equation relating inflation to an inertial term and to a term involving economic activity.
 The Phillips curve is a key component of the New Keynesian class of macroeconomic models-see Woodford (2003) for a detailed exposition and Chapters 6 and 7 in Romer (2019) for a recent advanced textbook treatment of New Keynesian macroeconomics.

-Following this logic, we consider a setup that embodies the properties described above:
+We consider a setup that embodies the properties described above: